How to Get Visa Sponsorship Jobs in UK?

 UK Sponsorship for Under 18

-Here are the restrictions for sponsorship for students under 18.
+Here are the sponsorship restrictions for students under 18.
 Also, please note that you cannot sponsor a foreign worker under 18 on:

 • UK Skilled Worker visa